Pandan Coconut Lamingtons

 The exotic fusion – introducing the Pandan Lamington

-I am going to show you my fusion Lamington recipe which combines one of the most popular ingredients in Singapore – Pandan with the traditional Australian treat.
+I am going to show you my fusion Lamington recipe which combines one of the most popular ingredients in Singapore – pandan with the traditional Australian treat.

-You start by making the Pandan butter cake, which is super easy to make.
+You start by making the pandan butter cake, which is super easy to make.
 In order to make the butter cake more fluffy and light and even more delicious, I add one more step into the process in which I will make a meringue and fold it into the cake batter.

 As you will see from the recipe, I separate the egg yolks and egg whites first.
 I use the egg yolks, butter and sugar to make the cake batter.
 Then I use the egg white and the remaining sugar to make the meringue, which I gently fold into the cake batter.
 This technique creates a very light and fluffy cake texture instead of the very heavy and solid butter cake texture.
 Trust me, just taking this extra step raises the cake to the next level.